danielnalle/simple-blog-api/README.md

    npm i
    ```

-2. Rename `.env.example` to `.env` and modify all variables based on your environment
+2. Copy `.env.example` and rename to `.env` and modify all variables based on your environment

 3. Run locally